Heritage Grain Alliance

 Hourani Durum Wheat – 2,000 years-old

-Seed School Wild Heart Farm
+Seed School Wild Heart Farm (SOLD OUT)

 The growing out, sharing, and scaling up of Ancient and Heritage Grains has to be a grassroots effort.
 The more we get growers and gardeners involved, the more diversity we can steward.
 Please continue to grow out these seeds, become a part of their story, and share them.
 If you want to continue to grow out these grains in a trial style, we encourage growers to pick out 4-6 varieties for their first trial and then choose 2-3 to grow at a larger scale for your culinary consumption or to share seed stock with other grain enthusiasts.